Overcoming Non-stationary Dynamics with Evidential Proximal Policy Optimization: Further details on experiments

 \subsection{Hyperparameters}

 In this section, we provide all the necessary details to reproduce EPPO.
-We evaluate EPPO with ten repetitions using the following seeds: $[1, 2, 3, 4, 5, 6, 7, 8, 9, 10]$.
+We evaluate EPPO with $15$ repetitions using the following seeds: $[1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15]$.
+Our implementation will be made public upon acceptance.
 We list the hyperparameters for the experimental pipeline in \cref{tab:shared_hyperparameters}.